Managing Change with an In Progress Study Design

 A study designer can now make the required changes.
 They can create a new casebook version in Studio and work through your organization’s change process.

-When changes are finished, you can deploy your study from your secondary development environment into UAT, and then from UAT into production.
+When changes are finished, you can deploy your study from your secondary development environment into TST, and then from TST into production.

 Merge Secondary Development Environment into Primary